stephdavid/js-code-quiz/README.md

 * Changed back from a link back to index.html to a button link to index.html.

-* Change the questions ordered <ol> list to buttons and remove unnecessary anchors <a> - in my Captain Picard voice "Belay that order!" - changed the CSS to more specific selectors instead.
+* Change the questions ordered list to buttons and remove unnecessary anchor tags - in my best Capt.
+Picard voice "Belay that order!" - I changed the CSS to more specific selectors instead.

-* Anchor tags for the question options are not necessary, but they've left in as they are too ingrained in the logic and they're not doing any harm - knitting analogy - unravelling several rows to remove an minor miss stich that won't be seen.
+* Anchor tags for the question options are not necessary, but I've left them in as they are ingrained in the logic and they're not doing any harm - knitting analogy - unravelling several rows to remove an minor miss stich that won't be seen.

-* Added the time out alert and following action.
-While there is a redirect to the end screen section, when initials are added and the submit button clicke the highest scores and intials are not displayed.
-I think I need to rejig

 * TO DO:
     1. Add/lose seconds - if correct add five seconds, if incorrect subtract five seconds
     2. Disable the button until the user adds initials - a onkeyup event?
     3. Add a confirm message saying the count has stopped time out try again?
     4. Concatenate the initials with the score - keep initials of previous players
-5. Change modal messages to html messages on page
-6.	event propagation?
+    5.	event propagation?
-7.	isolate the start button from the others and for them apply the provided style
+    6.	isolate the start button from the others and for them apply the provided style

-* Added event.prevent default to event handlers to prevent event bubbling.
+* Added **event.prevent default** to event handlers to prevent event bubbling.

-* Isolated the start button from the others by adding #start to the css button selector.
+* Isolated the start button from the others by adding **#start** to the css **button** selector.
 Returned the provided button styles.
 The question options have a different treatment which stays as is.

-* Now how did console.log replace the first question? - a new bug aargh!
-It's not a browser or cache problem because the same thing happens in Firefox and Edge
+* Now, how did console.log replace the first question? - a new bug 🐛 aargh!
+It's not a browser or cache problem because the same thing happens in Firefox and Edge ????

-* Squashed the bug.
-It's something to do with how the question titles are ordered.
+* Squashed the bug.🐛 It's something to do with how the question titles are ordered.
 It has to be in descending order.
 Who knows why?

 * Added code to disable the submit button until the user adds their initials.
-For minimum accessibility, provided an explanation.
+For minimum accessibility, also provided an explanation.

+* Added the time out confirm modal and following action.
+While there is a redirect to the end screen section, when initials are added and the submit button clicks the highest scores and intitials are not displayed.
+I decided to simply direct the user to the start screen if they want to start again (press ok), if they don't want to start again (press cancel), an alert "bye".

+* Two complex issues to be handled at a later date:
+    1. Adding seconds if a question is correct, subtracting seconds when incorrect
+    2. Concatenating the initials with the score while maintaining initials of previous players

 ### Code Logic - What are we trying to do

-1. A quiz with a timer
+1. This is a quiz with a timer.
-2. The user presses a button to start the quiz.
+2. The user presses the start button to start the quiz.
-3. A screen with a question and four possible answers is presented.
+3. A screen with a question and four possible answers is presented and the timer starts to count down - the countdown is displayed on the top right of the screen.
-4. The user clicks the button that they believe is the answer to each question - the colour of the button changes...
+4. The user clicks the button that they believe is the answer to each question
-5. The next screen displays, and indicates if the answer was correct or incorrect.
+5. An alert model pops up and indicates if the answer was correct or incorrect.
+If incorrect, the correct answer is provided.
+The next screen displays.
+6. If the timer times out, a prompt modal is displayed - the user is asked whether they wish to start again.
+If yes, the Start Screen is displayed, and if no, an alert "bye" message.
-6. After five rounds, the quiz finishes and displays high scores.The user adds their intials, then clears their intials and starts over.
+7. After five questions, the quiz finishes and displays the score.
+The user is asked to add their intials before clicking the Highest Scores button.
+They can also access the Highscores page by a link on the top right of the screen.
+8. Once in the Highscores screen, the five highest answers are displayed alongside the users' initials.
+9. The user can clear the high scores by clicking the Clear Highscores button.
+10. The user can choose to play again by pressing the Play Again? button